 Convenient notation for density estimation is $X_1, ..., X_n$ for a random sample from a probability density f(x).
 The kernel density estimate of f is where K_h , is a "kernel function", indexed by a "window-width" h.
-The estimator $\hat{f}h(x)$ is simply interpreted as "putting probability mass 1/n in a region near each data point, where the window width controls the critical amount of spread of this mass.
+The estimator $\hat{f}h(x)$ is simply interpreted as "putting probability mass 1/n in a region near each data point", where the window width controls the critical amount of spread of this mass.
 The window width h is important enough to appear as a subscript in \hat{f}h .
-In all examples in this paper, K_h is taken to be the Gaussian density function, with standard deviation h, because of its very natural scale space interpretations, as discussed in Chaudhuri and Marron (1999, 2000).
+In all examples in this paper, K_h is taken to be the Gaussian density function, with standard deviation h, because of its very natural scale space interpretations.
+It is also important to point out that the scale-space ideas naturally lead to making inference about the smoothed density $\int f(t)K_h(x-t)dt$ rather than about the density f(x).
+See Chaudhuri and Marron (1999, 2000) for discussion on these subjects.